Music in Development

 Objectives and learning outcomes of the module

-• a critical understanding of Applied/Advocacy Ethnomusicology and its interactions with allied disciplines, such as Development Studies, Theatre/Media and Development, and the Anthropology of Development;
+• Demonstrate a critical understanding of Applied/Advocacy Ethnomusicology and its interactions with allied disciplines, such as Development Studies, Theatre/Media and Development, and the Anthropology of Development;

-• a critical understanding of music as a culturally embedded practice and its potential as a tool for communication and transformation in a range of development contexts;
+• Demonstrate a critical understanding of music as a culturally embedded practice and its potential as a tool for communication and transformation in a range of development contexts;

-• an advanced knowledge of the musical performance practices and their meanings in select regions of the world;
+• Demonstrate an advanced knowledge of the musical performance practices and their meanings in select regions of the world;

-• the development of a range of applied/practical skills aimed at linking musical production and meaning to social action and advocacy.
+• Demonstrate the development of a range of applied/practical skills aimed at linking musical production and meaning to social action and advocacy.

 Workload